rossiptr/SOP-development/internship.md

 ### 4.1 Channels of Communication

+> [!TIP]
+> Always check the messages in the LINE group and Trello board for the latest updates and important announcements.

+## 🛠️ Tools & Communication Guidelines

-1. **Trello** – Used for daily check-ins, task tracking, and progress summaries.
+1. **GitHub** – Used for hosting source code, documentation, milestones, and daily logs.
-2. **GitHub** – Platform for hosting code, documentation, and daily logs.
+2. **Trello** – Serves as the internship dashboard for milestone tracking and automated daily log updates (via GitHub integration/scripting).
 3. **LINE Group**:
-   - Main Lab Group: For thesis and academic research.
+   - **Main Lab Group** – For thesis-related and academic research discussions.
-   - Company Group: For industrial project discussions.
+   - **Company Group** – For industrial project collaboration and updates.

-### 4.2 Etiquette and Conduct

-- Interns must:
-  1. Actively engage in technical discussions within the LINE group to foster peer learning.
+> [!WARNING]
+> 🔒 **Communication Rules**
+>
+> - All **technical discussions** and **project-related inquiries** must take place in the appropriate LINE group.
+> - **Private messages** should only be used for personal or sensitive matters.
-  2. Acknowledge all messages and instructions with responses or reactions.
+> - Interns **must respond** promptly to all messages and instructions in the LINE group.
-  3. Use **private messages only for personal matters**; technical questions must be raised publicly.
-  4. Acknowledge broadcast announcements via emoji or stickers in the group chat.
+> - ⚠️ If a mentor initiates a technical discussion in a private message, **interns must redirect the conversation to the LINE group** for transparency and accountability.

-### 4.3 Confidentiality and Information Security
+### 4.2 Confidentiality and Information Security

+> [!TIP]
+> If you are unsure whether certain information can be shared externally, always consult your mentor or supervisor before disclosing anything.

-Interns are strictly prohibited from **disclosing any internal laboratory information**—including:
+Interns are strictly prohibited from **disclosing any internal laboratory information**, including:

 1. research plans
 2. progress updates